 Interior design psychology, often called room psychology, studies how various spatial features influence our emotions and behaviours.
 Consider these common scenarios where room psychology plays a central role:

-Stress Reduction: A cluttered and disorganized space can lead to feelings of anxiety and stress.
-On the other hand, a well-organized and thoughtfully planned room provides a sense of order and calm.
+Stress Reduction: A cluttered and disorganised space can lead to feelings of anxiety and stress.
+On the other hand, a well-organised and thoughtfully planned room provides a sense of order and calm.

 When you enter a room that feels balanced and harmonious, it signals your brain that it’s time to relax.